gryphonshafer/pnwquizzing/docs/district_governance/SOPs.md

 The following are prerequisite requirements for candidates to fill the position of District Coordinator:

 - Be considered by the Assembly to have demonstrated the requirements of an overseer from 1 Timothy 3:1-7, but there will be no requirement that candidates be male, married, or have children
-- Regularly attend a theologically traditional Christian church, meaning it is in alignment with the Nicene Creed (Symbolum Nicaenum), the English translation of the Armenian version
+- Affirm theologically traditional Christian doctrine, meaning in alignment with the Nicene Creed (Symbolum Nicaenum), the English translation of the Armenian version
 - Have served as a quizzing official (quizmaster, answer judge, scorekeeper, or statistician) or coach in PNW for at least the previous 2 consecutive quiz seasons
-- Have served on the Board of Directors for at least the previous 2 consecutive quiz seasons
+- Have served on the Board of Directors for at least the previous quiz season
-- Promote and ensure the PNW is in alignment with it's mission
+- Promote and ensure PNW Quizzing is in alignment with it's mission
 - Attend all quiz meets
 - Be the contact person for all general PNW concerns
 - Expediently respond to messages